The first thing savvy property buyers do when researching to buy a unit, house, or project they are interested in is to check the URA Master Plan.

 Business Parks are zones where multiple office buildings are built in a cluster, away from the Core Central Business District.

-Other than Changi Business Park (shown above), there’s also International Business Park in the Jurong Lake District, Cleantech Park in Jurong West, Science Park in Kent Ridge and one-north.
+Other than Changi Business Park (shown above), there is also International Business Park in the Jurong Lake District, Cleantech Park in Jurong West, Science Park in Kent Ridge and one-north.

 Also, don’t forget about the upcoming Business Park that the government plans to build in Punggol.
-The Punggol Digital District will focus on technological sectors of business and create an estimated 28,000 jobs.
+The Punggol Digital District will focus on technological sectors of business and create about 28,000 jobs.

 Buyers are hoping the new business hub will drive demand for property rental and boost property value in the vicinity.